AkashSingh3031/The-Complete-FAANG-Preparation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've follow [Tree of Index](https://github.com/AkashSingh3031/The-Complete-FAANG-Preparation#tree-of-index).
 - [ ] I've add work in proper folder
 - [ ] I've not delete/modify previous codes.

-## What is the current behavior?
-- Issue Number: N/A